dovahcrow/Mutant/README.md

   ls     Lists all keys stored on the network stats  Get storage summary (allocator perspective) reset  Resets the master index to its initial empty state.
-Requires confirmation help   Print this message or the help of the given subcommand(s)
+Requires confirmation import Import a free pad using its private key sync   Synchronize the local index cache with the remote index.
+Use --push-force to overwrite remote with local help   Print this message or the help of the given subcommand(s)

 Options: